diablodale/gnucash-dev-docker/README.md

 ## Technical Notes

-* docker-compose file version 2.4 is used to enable several of the below features
+* docker-compose file version 2.4 enables several of the below features
-* `network_mode: host` is used to ease remote X11 use.
-Otherwise, an isolated docker network works just as well.
 * `init: true` provides a init process handler for clean startup/shutdown
 * `tty: true` and `stdin_open: true` are set to support running bash at the end of the build process